marz1877/LRCv2/README.md

 ### 3.3 Contexual Language Translation - per Word/Phrase

-specify translation lanuages for German to English like `de>en` file can have multiple translations

 Dictionary in the player may not be useful as word can be contexual and as used in gerneral/other cases.

 ### Format